roadsidemultimedia/Docs/customizing/customization-methods.md

 * Unable to customize further with hooks
 * Doesn't support custom/child sections

-### Customize Plugin ###
+### PageLines Customize Plugin ###

-The Customize plugin emulates a child theme and includes a `style.css` and `functions.php` files.
+The PageLines Customize plugin emulates a child theme and includes both `style.css` and `functions.php` files.
 With the addition of the `functions.php` file, you're able to use hooks and therefore, is a slightly more advanced than the DMS customization method.

 **Pros**